Laconia incident: Aftermath

 The evidence further shows that the rescue provisions were not carried out and that the defendant ordered that they should not be carried out.
 The argument of the defence is that the security of the submarine is, as the first rule of the sea, paramount to rescue and that the development of aircraft made rescue impossible.
 This may be so, but the [Second London Naval Treaty] is explicit.
 If the commander cannot rescue, then under its terms he cannot sink a merchant vessel and should allow it to pass harmless before his periscope.
 The orders, then, prove Dönitz is guilty of a violation of the Protocol.

 In view of all the facts proved and in particular of an order of the British Admiralty announced on 8 May 1940, according to which all vessels should be sunk on sight in the Skagerrak, and the answers to interrogatories by Admiral Chester Nimitz stating unrestricted submarine warfare was carried on in the Pacific Ocean by the United States from the first day of the Pacific War, the sentence of Dönitz is not assessed on the ground of his breaches of the international law of submarine warfare.

 The Naval War College series International Law Studies covers interpretations of international law during armed conflicts and how these laws were applied by each party.
 In volume 65, Targeting Enemy Merchant Shipping, chapter three contains an examination of the Laconia incident in the context of the application of international law to World War II submarine warfare:

 The person who issued the order to attack and the aircraft commander who carried it out are both prima facie guilty of a war crime.
 The conduct of the aircraft commander appears to be entirely inexcusable since he must have observed the rescue operation.
 During the time that they are engaged in such an operation, enemy submarines are no longer lawful objects of attack.
-The fact that the US Army Air Force took no action to investigate this incident, and that no trials took place under the then-effective domestic criminal code, the Articles of War, is a serious reflection on the entire chain of military command.
+The fact that the United States Army Air Forces took no action to investigate this incident, and that no trials took place under the then-effective domestic criminal code, the Articles of War, is a serious reflection on the entire chain of military command.

 Another consequence of the incident was an order by Churchill that in future transports, there were to be no more than 500 prisoners on any one ship.